dltmjk/ellul/content/zettelkasten/literature notes/Honour/Atoms/Limbs/Models as Instruments.md

 3. Double nature of models
 4. What we require is a causal and conceptual account of a model

+What exactly are the higher level rules needed

+1. What are models
+2. How do we justify models
+3. Why can't we justify DNNs
+4. Why ExAI does not justify the DNN but only explains it
+5. This can be used to provide further analysis of the underlying mechanism
+6. But does not act as an reason for justifying reliability

 What are models?
 As mentioned before, models are a diverse category and encompass both simple linear equations and large scale material models (Frigg and Hartmann 2020 SEP).
 In general, 'a model is an interpretative description of a phenomenon that facilitates access to that phenomenon’ (Bailer-Jones, 2009, 1).
 Furthermore, models are grounded and constructed within an existing body of scientific theory/knowledge.